 Where to eat: Bitzinger Wurstelstand Albertina, Augustinerstrasse 1, Vienna

 World over various cuisines have their own form of dumplings and Knödel is the form of dumpling that is popular all across Eastern Europe.
 In fact, it is even served at many Michelin rated restaurants in the world owing to its classic taste.
 The Austrians too have adopted the Knödel and made it their own.
-Counted among the best Austrian foods, the Knödel can be both sweet and savoury.
+Counted among the best Austrian foods and Austrian snacks, the Knödel can be both sweet and savoury.
 The savoury Knödel are served as a side dish or even as meatballs in soup, while the best of sweet Knödel is a variety made up of plums.

 Where to eat: Knoedel Manufaktur, Josefstaedter Strasse 89, Vienna

-Tafelspitz is a famous Austrian food that is found as a main course in many restaurants across the country.
+Tafelspitz is a typical Austrian food that is found as a main course in many restaurants across the country.
 A classic dish, it is made up of beef boiled in a broth of vegetables and spices.
 The beef is then served with minced apples and horseradish or sour cream with chives.
 The hearty meal is filling and has rustic beginnings.
 The name itself refers to a cut of the beef and will mean different things in a food market and a restaurant!

 Where to eat: Plachutta Wollzeile, Wollzeile 38, Vienna